oroinc/documentation/cloud/maintenance/advanced-use.rst

 Old URL values in redirects are case insensitive and must not contain duplicates.

-When modified, changes are applied after the `deploy` or `upgrade` operation in approximately 10 minutes
+Valid changes are applied within 10 minutes or automatically during deployments.

 X Frame Header Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^